Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 • Customers liked the pop-up drawer the best (cherry); however, it was decided to go forward with the ‘Unavailable Items link’ for MVP because it was straight-forward technically

-Item Replacement Experience Continued
+Item Replacement Experience Iterations

 • Added the date / time within the item replacement experience to remind the customer of the day / timeslot that was chosen